laristra/tangram/doc/example.md

 # The Intersector

-Built-in interface reconstruction method allow to pick different intersector routines.
+The built-in interface reconstruction method allows one to pick different intersection routines.
 The default option is [r3d](https://github.com/devonmpowell/r3d), for which two functors, ClipR3D and SplitR3D, are implemented.
 The former calculates the moments of a collection of material polyhedra clipped by a plane, and the latter